(Updated 3/30/21) Everything you need to consider if you’re thinking about staying off site at Disney World:

 One of the big questions when planning a Disney World vacation is where to stay.
-There are the “on property” resorts which Disney owns, and then there are tons of off-property options outside the Disney World gates.
+There are the “on property” resorts which Disney owns, and then there are tons of off site options outside the Disney World gates.
 Most of the time people that stay off property do so in order to save some money – and sometimes this works out really well!
-But if you’re planning a trip for the first time or don’t go very often, there are some hidden/extra costs that come along with staying off-property that you might not have considered.
+But if you’re planning a trip for the first time or don’t go very often, there are some hidden or extra costs that come along with staying off off site at Disney World that you might not have considered.

 Renting a Car

 This is only an issue if you are flying down rather than driving.
 When you stay at a Disney resort it’s much easier to get around without a car.
 I always fly down and I almost never rent a car when I go and stay at Disney World.
 But the few times I’ve stayed off site I’ve needed to rent a car.

 I would not recommend staying off property and not having a car.